SATAY-LL/LaanLab-SATAY-DataAnalysis/docs/satay_analysis_notes.md

  Some dubious ORF might overlap with essential proteins, so although these ORF themselves are not essential, the overlapping part is and therefore they do not show any transposons.

 3. Some genes are essential only in specific conditions.
- For example, genes that are involved in galactose metabolism are typically not essential, as inhibition of these genes block the cell’s ability to digest galactose, but it can still survive on other nutrition’s.
+ For example, genes that are involved in galactose metabolism are typically not essential, as inhibition of these genes block the cell’s ability to digest galactose, but it can still survive on other nutritions.
  In lab conditions however, the cells are typically grown in galactose rich media, and inhibiting the genes for galactose metabolism cause starvation of the cells.

 4. A gene might not be essential, but its deletion might cripple the cell so that the growth rate decreases significantly.
- When the cells are grown, the more healthy cells grow much faster and, after some time, occur more frequently in the population than these crippled cells and therefore these cells might not generate many reads or no reads at all.
+ When the cells are grown, the more healthy cells grow much faster and, after some time, occur more frequently in the population than these crippled cells.
  In the processing, it might therefore look as if these genes are essential, but in fact they are not.
  The cells just grow very slowly.